 When was the last time you tried something new?

 Now, it’s been a while since I’ve tried to channel my ‘inner artist’ or attempted to sketch anything at all.
 But I say all you really need is an imagination and to enjoy experimenting with what you put on the page.
-It does not need to be perfect and you don’t need the steady hand of a brain surgeon or the talent of Dali (though it helps).
+It doesn’t need to be perfect and you don’t need the steady hand of a brain surgeon or the talent of Dali (though it helps).